j2zhao/tablevault/docs/api/core_cli_api.md

-Of course.
-Here is the updated CLI documentation with minimal edits to reflect the provided Python script.

-# TableVault Command Line Interface
+# TableVault Command Line Interface API

 A convenient command-line interface for *TableVault* operations.

-Most sub-commands require a *TableVault* instance.
+Most sub-commands require a `TableVault` instance.
 You can provide the `--db-dir` and `--author` global options once, and they will be reused by every command invoked.

-**Global Options:**
+---

+## Global Options

 These options can be used before any subcommand.